Can I apply to both the Pathways and the Health Sciences and Technology (HST) programs?

 How many faculty members are there?
 What are the opportunities to work with a faculty member interested in the same things I am?

 With over 11,000 faculty and 17 affiliated facilities, students have ample opportunity to find faculty with shared interests.
-All students are encouraged to make use the Scholars in Medicine Office searchable database of hundreds of research, clinical and volunteer opportunities in the Longwood Medical Area.
+All students are encouraged to make use the Scholars in Medicine Office searchable database of hundreds of research, clinical and volunteer opportunities.

 What kind of extracurricular activities and other student groups are there at HMS that I can join?

 There are many opportunities for HMS students to be involved, and participation is encouraged.
-Please refer to the following: Office of Student Affairs and Scholars in Medicine Office for more information on student life.
+Please refer to the following: The Office of Student Affairs, the Office of Multicultural Affairs, and the Scholars in Medicine Office for more information on student life.

 I want to pursue a dual degree, maybe in public health or public policy.
 What kind of programs are in place for obtaining a duel degree at Harvard?

-Both New Pathway and HST students have the opportunity to enroll in several joint degree programs offered in conjunction with other Schools of Harvard University and with MIT.
-Among them are the MD-PhD, the MD-MPH (Master of Public Health), the MD-MPP (Master of Public Policy), and the MD-MBA (Master of Business Administration)
+Both Pathways and HST students have the opportunity to enroll in several combined degree programs offered in conjunction with other Schools of Harvard University and with MIT.
+Among them are the MD-PhD, the MD-MPH (Master of Public Health), the MD-MPP (Master of Public Policy), and the MD-MBA (Master of Business Administration).
+Other degrees can be combined with the M.D. degree, in consultation with HMS academic advisors.
+With the exception of the MSTP/PhD program, application for the other degree occurs after matriculation at the medical school.

 What is the make-up of the incoming class?

-- 80% of whom majored in the sciences, 9.7% hold advanced degrees
+- 71% of whom majored in the sciences

 I am a foreign student.
 Will that affect my chances of getting in to HMS?